arunmdavid/blog/_posts/2015-02-07-full-time-into-doparttime.markdown

 > " Guys, I don't want to say this, but your website looks crap.
 Not at all professional. ", that's one feedback.

-After some design changes, we did a simple clean design and put up the website in <a href="http://www.tinywall.com/">www.tinywall.com</a> and to get registrations, we had used google forms for <a href="https://docs.google.com/forms/d/1G31dBWQDz8XeLffQFoxRLn32UUU-YNonHYcrjKCVWgQ/viewform?embedded=true">job seeker</a> &amp; <a href="https://docs.google.com/forms/d/15VxFJwDHAlvvxEQG36Th11WCeW7T74ezNOP2kPfCb3k/viewform?embedded=true">employer registration</a>.
+After some design changes, we did a simple clean design and put up the website in <a href="http://www.tinywall.com/" target='_blank'>www.tinywall.com</a> and to get registrations, we had used google forms for <a href="https://docs.google.com/forms/d/1G31dBWQDz8XeLffQFoxRLn32UUU-YNonHYcrjKCVWgQ/viewform?embedded=true" target='_blank'>job seeker</a> &amp; <a href="https://docs.google.com/forms/d/15VxFJwDHAlvvxEQG36Th11WCeW7T74ezNOP2kPfCb3k/viewform?embedded=true" target='_blank'>employer registration</a>.

 > Lession 1: